Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Non-sharp mapping properties for and

-\paragraph{Acknowledgements.} F.M thanks Gabriel P. Paternain for helpful discussions.
+which still does not recover \eqref{eq:PU}.
+This is where one need a closer examination of the proof of the pushforward theorem, and the observation, in the proof of Theorem \ref{thm:I0starIDX}, that certain expected poles of the Mellin functionals actually do not arise because of some nonobvious cancellations. }

+\paragraph{Acknowledgements.} The authors thank Gabriel P. Paternain for helpful discussions\F{, Joey Zou for pointing out a mistake in an earlier statement of Theorem \ref{thm:I0starIDX}, and the anonymous referees whose comments greatly improved the exposition of the article}.
 F.M was partially supported by NSF-CAREER grant DMS-1943580.
 R.M. thanks both Gunther Uhlmann and Andr\'as Vasy for many years of patient guidance on inverse problems.
-This work was also partially supported by NSF Institutes grant DMS-1440140 when both authors were in residence at MSRI during the Fall 2019 program on Microlocal Analysis
+This work was also partially supported by NSF Institutes grant DMS-1440140 when both authors were in residence at MSRI during the Fall 2019 program on Microlocal Analysis.